aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/managing-ranges/named-ranges/format-and-modify-named-ranges/_index.md

             // Adding some value to the "A1" cell cell.putValue("Hello World From Aspose");

-            // Creating a range of cells starting from "A1" cell to 3rd column in a row const range = worksheet.cells.createRange(0, 0, 1, 3);
+            // Creating a range of cells starting from "A1" cell to the third column in the row const range = worksheet.cells.createRange(0, 0, 1, 3);

             // Adding a thick top border with blue line